Tropical Depression One (1988)

 Tropical Depression One was the wettest tropical cyclone in Cuba since Hurricane Flora of 1963.
 The first tropical cyclone of the 1988 Atlantic hurricane season, the system developed on May 30 from an area of disturbed weather in the northwestern Caribbean Sea.
 The tropical depression headed northeastward, making landfall in La Habana Province, Cuba, without intensifying.
 Crossing Cuba, the depression became very disorganized as it emerged into the Straits of Florida and degenerated into an open trough on June 2.
 Although only a tropical depression, the system flooded central and western Cuba with over 40 inches (1000 mm) of rain, causing 37 fatalities, damage to over 1,000 houses, and the evacuation of about 65,000 residents.

 Meteorological history

-On May 31, Tropical Depression One developed in the western Caribbean Sea, a day before the start of the Atlantic hurricane season.
-The depression moved northeastward, passing just northwest of Isla de la Juventud before striking the Cuban mainland south of Havana.
+By late on May 29, scattered showers and thunderstorms existed over the northwestern Caribbean Sea.
+A weak surface low-pressure area formed on the following day, with the National Hurricane Center (NHC) noting some very deep and concentrated convection.
+Around 18:00 UTC on May 30, Tropical Depression One developed in the western Caribbean Sea, a day before the start of the Atlantic hurricane season.
+The depression moved northeastward along the axis of a northeast-southwest oriented trough, passing just northwest of Isla de la Juventud before striking the Cuban mainland south of Havana.
 As it crossed the country, its strongest rainfall was east of the center, and the depression failed to intensify beyond winds of 30 mph (45 km/h).

-The National Hurricane Center never expected it to strengthen further, due to unfavorable wind shear.
-After a hurricane hunters flight could not detect a circulation, The depression degenerated into an open trough east of Florida on June 2.
+Although the NHC never anticipated that the depression would intensify, due to unfavorable wind shear, they stated early on June 2 that "it is not unreasonable to expect some strengthening" because the cyclone was crossing the Gulf Stream, which had sea surface temperatures of at least 27 C. After a hurricane hunters flight could not detect a circulation, the depression degenerated into an open trough east of Florida on June 2.
+The final discussion by the NHC noted the presence of several weak eddies, but that none were close enough to the remaining deep convection to justify the system continuing to be classified as a tropical cyclone.